 To enter information in the TaxAct program for taking a deduction of foreign taxes paid on Schedule A:

-On the other hand, if you would like to claim a foreign tax deduction instead of the foreign tax credit, then you would use Schedule A instead of Form 1116.
+On the other hand, if you would like to claim a foreign tax deduction instead of the foreign tax credit, then you would use Schedule A (Form 1040) instead of Form 1116.

 Note.
-IRS Publication 514 specifically states "as a general rule, you must choose to take either a credit or a deduction for all qualified foreign taxes."
+IRS Publication 514 Foreign Tax Credit for Individuals specifically states "As a general rule, you must choose to take either a credit or a deduction for all qualified foreign taxes."
 This means you cannot take a foreign tax credit and deduction on the same return.
-To clarify, you can use Form 2555 and Form 1116 on the same return, and you can use Form 2555 and Schedule A on the same return; however, if you claim a deduction you cannot claim a credit and if you claim a credit, you cannot claim a deduction.
+To clarify, you can use Form 2555 and Form 1116 on the same return, and you can use Form 2555 and Schedule A (Form 1040) on the same return; however, if you claim a deduction you cannot claim a credit and if you claim a credit, you cannot claim a deduction.

 An exception to this rule is if you have foreign taxes other than income taxes (e.g. real and personal property taxes).
-Those foreign taxes are claimed as a deduction on different lines of the Schedule A. Only in this instance would you be able to claim a foreign tax credit and take a deduction.
+Those foreign taxes are claimed as a deduction on different lines of Schedule A (Form 1040).
+Only in this instance would you be able to claim a foreign tax credit and take a deduction.

 Generally, it is more beneficial to claim foreign taxes paid as a credit rather than claiming a deduction.
 You may wish to do a comparison to determine which is best in your situation.